alincimpean6/Blynk-DoorGarageOpener/README.md

 This code uses Blynk 2.0 (2023) to control the gates in your home from anywhere.
 It uses Blynk library and virtual pins that controls a relay connected to arduino.

+The motor controller from the garage door should have two pins that accept an external command that will open and close the door.
+Our project will close a circuit for a very short time, creating a short at these pins and the door will know to open or close.

 You can use and modify this code as you want to satisfy your needs.

 Goals